Skip to main content

 About

-Neil joined the University of Liverpool's Department of Politics in September 2019 and teaches the Year 1 course modules British Politics I and British Politics II, as well as the Year 2 course module British Political Ideologies with course convener Dr Kevin Hickson.
+Neil joined the University of Liverpool's Department of Politics in September 2019 and teaches the Year 1 course modules British Politics I and British Politics II, convened by Dr Andrew Roe-Crines and Professor Stuart Wilks-Heeg, as well as the Year 2 course module British Political Ideologies with course convener Dr Kevin Hickson, plus POLI401: Dissertation.

 In terms of research interests, Neil's academic career began at the University of Huddersfield where from 2005 to 2011, he completed his doctorate degree.
-At the time, his thesis titled, The Home Office and the suppression of Chartism in the West Riding, c.1838-1848 (which later became a book) was pioneering in that it was one of the very first digitised archival studies of Chartism which fully explored the nature of the movements relationship with British State and Home Secretaries of the day, along with the evolution of the state's coercive machinery and provincial policing mechanisms, along with the nature of centre-local relations in Britain during the 1830s and 1840s.
+At the time, his thesis titled, The Home Office and the suppression of Chartism in the West Riding, c.1838-1848 (which later became a book) was pioneering in that it was one of the very first digitised archival studies of Chartism which fully explored the nature of the movement; its relationship with British State and Home Secretaries of the day; the evolution of the state's coercive machinery and provincial policing mechanisms, along with the nature of centre-local relations in Britain during the 1830s and 1840s.

-Alongside academia, during the 2010s, Neil became involved in local politics.
-As a former councillor, one of his greatest achievements was being part of the steering committee for the Findon and Firbeck Housing Revival Project which successfully regenerated and transformed what were previously two decaying system built housing estates in Skelmersdale.
+Alongside academia, during the 2010s, Neil became actively involved in local politics.
+As a former borough councillor, one of his greatest achievements was being part of the steering committee for the Findon and Firbeck Housing Revival Project which successfully regenerated and transformed what were previously two decaying system built housing estates in Skelmersdale.
 Working very closely with council officials, this was a resident-led initiative that not only saw the construction of new homes, but also the retrofitting of existing properties, along with a major transformation of the appearance of the estate.
-Further, through being a longstanding member of a Planning Committee, Neil was actively involved in opposition to the expansion of Landfill sites, as well as successful campaigns to protect green spaces from developers across West Lancashire.
+Further, Neil was also a longstanding member of the Planning Committee in West Lancashire, as well as the Licensing Committee and has recently become a Parish Councillor within the borough.

-In more recent times, the main focus for Neil's research at the University of Liverpool has been in the field of British politics and contemporary political history, for which he has contributed book chapters on devolution and local government for publications edited by Dr Kevin Hickson about former Labour Prime Ministers and Leaders James Callaghan and John Smith.
+In more recent times, the main focus of Neil's research at the University of Liverpool has been in the field of British politics and contemporary political history, for which he has contributed book chapters on devolution and local government for publications edited by Dr Kevin Hickson about former Labour Prime Ministers and Leaders James Callaghan and John Smith, and is currently writing a monograph.
 Prior to that, Neil was involved in an important piece of research and writing in 2018, which charted the rise and fall of Militant-led Labour in Liverpool during the 1970s and 1980s.
-As well as the history of the Labour Party, Neil has presented conference papers about the Social Democrat Party (SDP) and Lord Michael Heseltine's involvement with the regeneration of Liverpool and its city region in the 1980s
+As well as topics covering the history of the Labour Party, Neil has delivered lectures and presented conference papers on topics which include the rise and fall of the Social Democrat Party (SDP) and Lord Michael Heseltine's involvement with the regeneration of Liverpool and its city region during the 1980s.